 PE Vision Statement

 At Southglade Primary and Nursery school we believe that a high quality PE curriculum should be an integral part of the whole school curriculum.
 Through physical education children learn to develop important qualities of discipline, resilience, communication, team work and ambition.
 Pupils develop fundamental skills and the competence to excel in a range of activities through a broad curriculum.
-The skills set learnt through sport are transferable and add to character building.
+The skills set learnt through sport are transferrable and add to character building.
 Physical education encourages children to be physically active and lead a healthy lifestyle.
 Children learn through a diverse PE curriculum how to live a healthy lifestyle and the impact of this on their future.
 Physical education at Southglade is both inclusive and progressive, children of all abilities can access the curriculum and a range of sports.
 We ensure children are provided with many opportunities for competition and a wide range of after school clubs.
 Participation in clubs and competition creates higher self-esteem and a positive attitude towards sport.
 Engagement in physical education leads to better concentration and academic outcomes.
+At Southglade we aim to enrich, enable and extend learning through physical education.

 PE at Southglade